 You've also not mentioned utilizing one of the best resources available to you: your local library.
 Librarians live for this kind of question.
 Give them a shout.

 And while we're at it: writers, support your local library.
 Join Friends of the Library and volunteer to work at the annual book sale.
 Kick in some money to the fundraiser.
-Writer letters of support to the government body that funds the library.
+Write letters of support to the government body that funds the library.